okta/okta.github.io/_source/_posts/2017-11-21-spring-boot-2-with-angular-2-and-okta.md

 This article shows you how to use Okta's Spring Boot support.
 If you'd like to learn more about this project, I encourage you to [star it on GitHub](https://github.com/okta/okta-spring-boot).

 It also uses Okta's Angular SDK, which is something we haven't written about on this blog before.
-To learn more about this project, see [https://www.npmjs.com/package/@okta/okta-angular] or [find it on GitHub](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-angular).
+To learn more about this project, see [https://www.npmjs.com/package/@okta/okta-angular](https://www.npmjs.com/package/@okta/okta-angular) or [check it out on GitHub](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-angular).

 I've written a number of Spring Boot and Angular tutorials in the past, and I've recently updated them for Angular 5.